chanzy3/15618_final_project/README.md

 ### Nov 23 - Nov 30
 - [x] Adapt database complete.
 (We spend some time to port our code and make sure our model works with the given database).
 - [x] Parallelize IDA with Korf DB using OMP, and perform measurements.
-- [ ] Incorporate different heuristics and branch pruning techniques that we came up with (work in progress, delayed as we were blocked previous on constructing our own DB)
+- [x] Incorporate different heuristics and branch pruning techniques that we came up with (work in progress, delayed as we were blocked previous on constructing our own DB)

 ### Nov 30 - Dec 4
-- [ ] (tianez) continued improvement of branch pruning techniques and OMP.
+- [x] (tianez) continued improvement of branch pruning techniques and OMP.
-- [ ] (chengzhh) MPI implementation of the optimal cube solver.
+- [x] (chengzhh) MPI implementation of the optimal cube solver.
 We expect the OMP and MPI algorithms to be different.
-MPI is more suitable for the more generalized NxNxN cases (which we will not implement due to the changes required for database)

 ### Dec 4 - Dec 7
-- [ ] (team) Measurements over all implemented algorithms and understand the new performance characteristics.
+- [x] (team) Measurements over all implemented algorithms and understand the new performance characteristics.
+- [x] (team) deep dive into OMP and MPI implementations

 ### Dec 7 - Dec 9
-- [ ] (team) Slack to also catch up for incomplete work from previous weeks.
+- [x] (team) deep dive into OMP and MPI implementations

 ### Dec 9 - Dec 14
+- [x] (team) deep dive into OMP and MPI implementations
-- [ ] (team) Prepare for poster session and final report.
+- [x] (team) Prepare for poster session and final report.
-- [ ] (team) Paper will discuss things for future work directions as well, including, requirements for NxNxN, irregular cubes (applying constraints and heuristics) etc.,.